nkarag/haskell-DBFunctor/doc/JULIUS-TUTORIAL.md

  1. The **Extract** phase, where we read our data sources (some CSVs file in our case) and turn them into source RTables.
  2. The **Transform** phase, where we run our ETL-logic code in order to produce the target RTables from the source RTables.
 All the ETL-logic code is embedded in the `myETL` function, which we execute with the `runETL` function and providing the appropriate source RTables.
  3. Finally, the **Load** phase, where we save our target RTables to our target schema (in our case the target schema is just 3 csv files residing in the local file system)

+We recommend that you follow this 3-phase pattern in all of your ETL programs.
 ```Haskell
 import Etl.Julius
 import RTable.Data.CSV  (readCSV,  writeCSV,  toRTable, fromRTable)